torch2424/wasm-by-example/examples/audio/audio.assemblyscript.en-us.md

 runWasm();
 ```

-Next, we need to provide a way to actually play the audio buffers.
+Next, we need to provide a way to actually play/pause the audio buffers.
 Thus, at the bottom of our `index.js` we will add:

 ```javascript
 function beforePlay() {